checkkdahustle/team3/r2/readme.md

 uploaderFolder:
 this file will store all uploaded file after the type is verified. (jpg, png, pdf, gif, txt, or jpeg)

+note:
+	make uploader for video files
+	add more commenting to make it easier for my team to understand whats going on. change "uploader.php" file name to "upload.php"
+	change "uploaderFolder" file name to "uploadFolder"
+	Add more bootstrap class, to input and/or form